Th3At0nic/Vibevent-frontend/README.md

   - Photo URL
 - Clear and descriptive error handling
 - After login:
-  - Redirects to Home (or will redirect to originally intended private route in future)
+  - Redirects to Home (or will redirect to originally intended private route)

 ---